 A characteristic and portable food of the Volga Germans on the American plains is the Bierock (and if you don't like my spelling, make up your own).
-The Bierock is a baked bun stuffed with cabbage, onions, and meat.
-I learned how to make these from my mother and the other women of the Lutheran Women's Missionary League, St. John's Lutheran Church, Ellinwood, Kansas, who make up thousands of them for the annual Fest im Park.
+The bierock is a baked bun stuffed with cabbage, onions, and meat.
+I learned how to make these from my mother and the other women of the Lutheran Women's Missionary League, St. John's Lutheran Church, Ellinwood, Kansas, who used to make thousands of them for the annual Fest im Park.
 St. John's is a predominently Hanoverian German congregation with a few Volga Germans mixed in as the leaven in the meal.
 What I do different from the St. John's women is that I put the dough through its first rise in a Vorteig, or batter, stage.
-Eat these with a cucumber salad in summer, or with some pickled stuff in winter.

 - 2 packs yeast